 Strong winds compound wildfire danger.
-We therefore ask residents - especially those in foothill and wildland communities, to use caution with flame, heat and spark producing equipment, including vehicles, barbecues and power tools.
+We therefore ask residents - especially those in fire-prone foothill and wildland communities - to use caution with flame, heat and spark producing equipment, including vehicles, barbecues and power tools.

 Those living near flammable vegetation should remain vigilant to the possibility of brush or structure fires, and report nearby smoke and flames immediately by calling 9-1-1.